 CES, the Consumer Electronic Show is the biggest trade show in the world.
-With over 2.4 million square feet of floor space and more than 150,000 expected attendees, 2016 will be the largest CES ever.
+With over 2.4 million square feet of floor space and more than 150,000 expected attendees, this year will be the largest CES ever.
 Every year I trek to Las Vegas to join more than 170,000 other attendees to see the latest and greatest products and developments in the tech world.

 This year we are seeing a plethora of connected home, car tech, wearables, virtual reality, drones, and health-related products.
 While all these gadgets are fun to see, it is even more fun to analyze the trends we see here and take a guess at where we are going.

 The trend to connect everything to the Internet continues and is even stronger than ever this year.
 Propelling the growth in this area is the continued lowering of costs for sensors.
 The accelerometer sensor in the original iPhone just a few years ago was about $15.
 Today that same sensor costs about 50 cents.
 Cheap sensors mean that these sensors can be built into a wide variety of products and worthwhile research can be performed for new sensors.

 In conjunction with cheap digital storage and ubiquitous computing, this “sensorizaton of technology” is creating a proliferation of digital devices with everything from connected bandages to floor vents represented here at CES.
 Of the 20,000 new products presented at CES this year it is estimated that 15,000 of them have sensors.

 These sensors are sure to be used in major categories like drones, automobiles, home appliances, and health-related products.
 This may, however, also create more growth in categories that may seem small today.
 This year we are seeing sensors in boxing gloves to help the user make the most of their punches as well as sensors that measure emotional response to content.